rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 ### Player Tracking Data

-Through the NFL Big Data Bowl, we were provided player tracking data from the 2023 NFL season.
-This included frame-by-frame position data for receivers and defenders on pass plays before the pass and while the ball was in the air.
-It also included supplementary info about each play such as the pass result, route of the targeted receiver, and defensive coverage type.
+Through the [2026 NFL Big Data Bowl](https://www.kaggle.com/competitions/nfl-big-data-bowl-2026-analytics/overview), we were provided player tracking data from the 2023 NFL season.
+This included frame-by-frame position data for receivers and defenders on pass plays (before the pass and while the ball was in the air).
+It also included supplementary info about each play, including the pass result, route of the targeted receiver, and defensive coverage type.

 These are a few terms we'll use with the tracking data: